cfengine/documentation/reference/language-concepts/classes.markdown

 In [CFEngine Enterprise](https://cfengine.com/product-overview/), classes that are defined can be reported to the CFEngine Database Server and can be used there for reporting, grouping of hosts and inventory management.
-For more information about how this is configured please read the documentation on [Enterprise Reporting][].
+For more information about how this is configured please read the documentation on [Enterprise reporting][].

 ## Listing Classes